EdCharbeneau/BlazeDown/BlazeDown/wwwroot/sample-data/example.md

 ### Data Binding in Blazor

 In addition to the rendering hacks, data binding is still quite new and changing in 0.2.0.
-Data binding works in Blazor by simple conventions that are quite easy to understand and implment.
+Data binding works in Blazor by simple conventions that are quite easy to understand and implement.

 Here's the example shown in the MSDN article celebrating the [0.2.0 release](https://blogs.msdn.microsoft.com/webdev/2018/04/17/blazor-0-2-0-release-now-available/).